mysql/mysql-shell-plugins/mrs_plugin/docs/sections/AddingRESTServices.md

 # Adding REST Services

-MRS supports the setup up of a large number individual REST Services.
+MRS supports the setup of a large number individual REST services.

-Each REST Service has its own settings for URL path, host name, supported protocols, authentication options and other settings.
-It can expose a selected list of database schemas and objects.
+Each REST service has its own settings for URL path, host name, supported protocols, authentication options, and other settings.
+A service can expose a selected list of database schemas and objects.

-This allows to perform an individual setup for each application and it is advised to setup an separate REST Service for each application.
+It is possible to perform an individual setup for each application and it is advised to setup an separate REST service for each application.

-## Preconditions to adding a REST Services
+## Preconditions for Adding a REST Service

-In order to setup a new REST Services the following preconditions need to be met.
+Before setting up a new REST service, ensure that the following preconditions are met:

-1. The MySQL REST Service has to be configured on the targeting MySQL Solution.
+- The MySQL REST Service must be configured on the targeting MySQL Solution.
 Please see the [Configuration](#configuration-of-the-mysql-rest-service) section of this manual.
-2. The MySQL account used to connect to the targeting MySQL Solution needs to be granted the `mysql_rest_service_admin` MySQL role or a superset of privileges.
+- The MySQL account used to connect to the targeting MySQL Solution needs to be granted the `mysql_rest_service_admin` MySQL role or a superset of privileges.

-To grant the `mysql_rest_service_admin` MySQL role execute the following SQL statement.
+To grant the `mysql_rest_service_admin` MySQL role, execute the following SQL statement.

 ```sql
 GRANT 'mysql_rest_service_admin' TO 'user_account'@'%';